Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics

-Figure \ref{Figure11} reports the volume filling factors and mass fractions computed for cloud gas in different temperature bins and normalised with respect to the total volume and mass of cloud material.
-At $t=0.6\,\rm Myr$, Figure \ref{Figure11} indicates that hot gas with $T>10^6\,\rm K$ occupies $>90$ per cent of the outflow's volume, but only represents $<15$ per cent of the outflow's mass in both porous and compact systems.
+Figure \ref{Figure11} reports the volume filling factors and mass fractions computed for cloud gas in different temperature bins and normalised with respect to the total volume and the total mass of cloud material.
+At $t=0.60\,\rm Myr$, Figure \ref{Figure11} indicates that hot gas with $T>10^6\,\rm K$ occupies $>90$ per cent of the cloud gas volume, but only represents $<15$ per cent of the cloud gas mass in both porous and compact systems.
+This implies that hot ($X_\mathrm{ray}$-emitting) gas is volume filling in outflows, as has also been assumed by e.g. \citealt{2019Natur.567..347P}, who studied the $X_\mathrm{ray}$ chimneys associated with the Galactic centre wind.
+In such outflows, hot gas would be even more volume filling than $90$ per cent because the ambient gas (which is not included in Figure \ref{Figure11}) is also hot and would contribute to the $X_\mathrm{ray}$ emission too.

 On the other hand, warm and cold gas with $T\leq3\times10^4\,\rm K$ occupy less than $5$ per cent of the outflow's volume, but they contain $\sim 80$ per cent of the outflow's mass.
 Indeed, in the warm phase H${\alpha}$-emitting gas with $5\times10^3\,\rm K<T\leq 3\times10^4\,\rm K$ occupies $5$ per cent of the outflow's volume and contains $\sim40$ per cent of its mass, while the warm neutral medium with $5\times10^2\,\rm K<T\leq 5\times10^3\,\rm K$ occupies $0.2$--$0.5$ per cent of the outflow's volume and contains $<20$ per cent of its mass.
 In the cold phase, the cold neutral medium with $10^2\,\rm K<T\leq 5\times10^2\,\rm K$ occupies only $0.2$--$0.4$ per cent of the outflow's volume and contains $30$ per cent of its mass, while molecular gas has volume filling factors $<0.1$ per cent and has $<2$ per cent of the outflow's mass.